-Trigger: Applicant flow data is unavailable until late FY 2020.
-The second trigger revealed that the higher the grade level, the least number of PWTDs were selected to fill senior level positions (E.g. 0-PWTDs for GS-15, 4-PWTDs for GS-14, 9-PWTDs for GS-13, etc.).
+Trigger: The higher the grade level, the least number of PWTDs were selected to fill senior level positions (e.g., 0-PWTDs for GS-15, 4-PWTDs for GS-14, 9-PWTDs for GS-13, etc.).

 - 5. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
-Executives

-i.
-Qualified Internal Applicants (PWD) Answer Yes

-ii.
-Internal Selections (PWD) Answer Yes

-b.
-Managers

-i.
-Qualified Internal Applicants (PWD) Answer Yes

-ii.
-Internal Selections (PWD) Answer Yes

-c.
-Supervisors

-i.
-Qualified Internal Applicants (PWD) Answer Yes

-ii.
-Internal Selections (PWD) Answer Yes
+Executives i.
+Qualified Internal Applicants (PWD) Answer Yes ii.
+Internal Selections (PWD) Answer Yes Managers i.
+Qualified Internal Applicants (PWD) Answer Yes ii.
+Internal Selections (PWD) Answer Yes c.
+Supervisors i.
+Qualified Internal Applicants (PWD) Answer Yes ii.
+Internal Selections (PWD) Answer

-Trigger: Applicant flow data is unavailable until late FY 2020.
-The second trigger revealed that the higher the grade level, the least number of PWDs were selected to fill senior level positions.
+Trigger: The FY 2021 data revealed that the higher the grade level, the least number of PWDs were selected to fill senior level positions.
+DOI was unable to fully analyze applicant flow data in FY 2021.

-- 6. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
+6. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to supervisory positions?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
-Executives i.
-Qualified Internal Applicants (PWTD) Answer Yes ii Internal Selections (PWTD) Answer Yes
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.